V0XNIHILI/AE1205-Python/README.md

 ## File/folder structure

-The assignments folder contains all of the assignments from class.
-In every assignment folder, there is one file called `assignment-x.py` where `x` is the assignment number.
-The other files in there are used in the `assignment-x.py` file.
-Every folder also has a file called `README.md` where you can see what the output should look like.
+The `assignments` folder contains all of the assignments from class.
+In every assignment folder, there is a folder called `program`, which contains a file called `program.py`.
+This file is the solution to the assignment.
+The other files in the `program` folder are there to support this main file.
+Every assignment folder also has a file called `README.md` where you can see what the output should look like.

 ## How I write code